List of Ice Age characters: Lenny

 Lenny is a rotund Homotherium and a member of Soto's pack.

 Lenny, along with the rest of the pack, attacked the human encampment but were fended off by the humans' dogs who fought alongside the humans against the pack sending them off.
 One of the pack members Diego was expected to steal the baby Roshan from the humans but missed his chance when Roshan's mother Nadia escaped with her child through a waterfall.

 Bitter at Diego's failure the pack leader Soto orders Diego to retrieve Roshan and bring him to Half Peak where the others will be waiting.
 Soto was later informed by other pack members Zeke and Oscar that Diego will bring Roshan back along with a wooly Mammoth called Manny who has been caring for Roshan along with Sid the sloth.

 Unlike the rest of his pack who are all saber-toothed cats, Lenny is a scimitar-toothed cat as stated in the book Ice Age: The Essential Guide.

 Runar

-Runar was the chieftain of the Neanderthal tribe shown in the first film.
+Runar was the chieftain of the human tribe shown in the first film.

-Runar was a leader for a tribe of Neanderthals (referred in the film as humans).
 He was the father of Roshan and husband of Nadia, and cared greatly for his family, all the while leading them and the rest of the tribe as a nomadic group to travel from place to place.

 Nadia

-Nadia was the wife of the chieftain of a neanderthal tribe shown in the first film.
+Nadia was the wife of the chieftain of a human tribe shown in the first film.

 Nadia had a husband named Runar and a baby son named Roshan.
 She and her family lived a peaceful life together with their tribe until the day when a pack of saber-toothed tigers invaded their camp to abduct the youngest member Roshan in revenge for the tribe killing half of their pack.
 Nadia fended off an attack on Roshan long enough to run away quickly from Diego who was pursuing her.